ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 u better enjoy that song bc ive been saving it, keeping it unshared, for yrs, maybe i shared it i dunno forgot

+"we're all going out to dinner after asr" well then it became "after maghreb" now we're all still home lol and dressed up and im hungry

 ------------------
 # Oct
 ------------------